How do I apply for a transfer to another course?

 If you wish to transfer to another provider after you have completed six months of your principal course, you do not need to seek permission from the University.

-The University must inform the Australian Government Departments of Education (DIICCSRTE) and Immigration (DIBP) that you have transferred to another provider and will cancel your Confirmation of Enrolment (COE).
-You may need to renew your student visa or apply for a new student visa if your new course is in a different education sector.
-Please contact the DIBP on 131 881 to discuss your circumstances.
+The University must inform the Australian Government Department of Education and the Department of Immigration (DIBP) that you have transferred to another provider and will cancel your Confirmation of Enrolment (COE).
+If you are transferring to another education provider, there may be visa implications if your student visa was granted under the Streamlined Visa Processing.
+You may need to apply for a new student visa if your new course is in a different education sector and/or the education provider is a non-Streamlined Visa Processing provider.
+For further information, please refer to DIBP’s website.
+Please contact DIBP on 131 881 to discuss your circumstances

 What is my principal course?